 - Stock Availability Rates & Days OOS: Monitor stockouts and set up alerts on KPI and product level to the right person so you can quickly replenish inventory.
 Download daily Out-Of-Stock reports directly to CSV or create scheduled exports to your email.

-- Selling Prices: Set up pricing alerts on product level to detect sudden price drops and avoid Amazon price wars.
-Monitor price movements to gain better visibility into (unauthorised) 3P sellers, retailers, and competitors selling on Amazon.
+- Selling Prices: Set up pricing alerts on product-level to detect sudden price drops and avoid Amazon price wars.
+Monitor price movements to gain better visibility into (unauthorized) 3P sellers, retailers, and competitors selling on Amazon.